janstrng/Evaluating-IoT-devices/Tools.md

 In most of our tests, we found that the packages had been encrypted, mostly by the use of Transport Layer Security (TLS).

+Wireshark works on all operating systems.
+That gives us flexibility, and another reason as to why we chose to use it.

 ## Burp Suite
 Burp Suite is a graphical tool that lets you test web applications.
 ![burp](https://user-images.githubusercontent.com/98017528/159920099-27b1463c-b8e9-4c1c-b910-ae2757342313.png)